ROAD RUNNER, ROAD RUNNERS, ROAD-RUNNERS and

 Some additional plaques on this site with roadrunner graphics

 have spelled Chaparral different ways.
-The club from OK spelled it Chaparels
+The club from Altus, OK spelled it

-(missing one R and an E instead of an A) and the club from NM spelled it
+Chaparels (missing one R and an E instead of an A) and the club from

 These clubs chose to leave the bird off their plaques.